ownedge/website/README.md

 #### 3. Backend & Legacy Hacks (PHP)
 *   **Guestbook & Chat**: Powered by simple PHP scripts (`guestbook.php`, `chat.php`) located in the `/public` directory.
 *   **The Hack**: Why PHP in 2026?
-To leverage **legacy free WordPress hosting** providers.
+To leverage my domain's **free WordPress hosting**.
 By dropping these simple scripts into a standard LAMP stack environment, we get persistent storage (JSON/txt files) and dynamic functionality without paying for a VPS or cloud functions.
 It's a pragmatic nod to the "old web".

 #### 4. SEO & Structured Data
 *   **Video Indexing**: Background video assets are served from stable public URLs (`/ownedge.mp4`) with full `VideoObject` Schema.org markup injected into the head, ensuring rich results in search engines.